daniel-keogh/graph-theory/README.md

 ### Building the Docs

 **_Note:_** You may first need to install the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator.
 On Debian-based Linux distributions this can be done by running:

 ```sh
 $ sudo apt install python3-sphinx
 ```

-You should then be able to run `make html` from within the `docs/` directory to reproduce the HTML files.
+You should then be able to run `make html` from within the `docs/` directory to reproduce the HTML files, which are placed in the `docs/_build/html` directory.

 !["Sphinx Example"][docs]

 ### Notes

 - The docstrings thoughout this project follow the reStructuredText (reST) format outlined in [PEP 287](https://www.python.org/dev/peps/pep-0287/).

 - The contents of the `docs/` directory were mostly auto-generated using the `sphinx-quickstart` command, followed by `sphinx-apidoc -o . ../match --separate` to create the RST files.